-[[rc://en/ta/man/translate/figs-apostrophe]] [[rc://en/ta/man/translate/bita-part1]] (Go back to: Ezra 2:68; 4:1; 6:12; 7:11; 7:15; 8:25; 9:8; 10:2) Possession Description In English, the grammatical form that commonly indicates possession is also used to indicate a variety of relationships between people and objects or people and other people.
+Apostrophe (UTA PDF) Biblical Imagery - Common Patterns (UTA PDF) Referenced in: Ezra 2:68; Ezra 4:1; Ezra 6:12; Ezra 7:11; Ezra 7:15; Ezra 8:25; Ezra 9:8; Ezra 10:2 Possession Description In English, the grammatical form that commonly indicates possession is also used to indicate a variety of relationships between people and objects or people and other people.
 In English, that grammatical relationship is shown by using the word "of," by using an apostrophe and the letter "s", or by using a possessive pronoun.
-The following examples are different ways to indicate that my grandfather owns a house. - the house of my grandfather - my grandfather's house - his house Possession is used in Hebrew, Greek, and English for a variety of situations.
-Here are a few common situations that it is used for. - Ownership Someone owns something. - My clothes The clothes that I own - Social Relationship Someone has some kind of social relationship with another. - \circ my mother the woman who gave birth to me, or the woman who cared for me - my teacher the person who teaches me - Association A particular thing is associated with a particular person, place, or thing. - David's sickness the sickness that David is experiencing - $^\circ$ the fear of the Lord the fear that is appropriate for a human being to have when relating to the Lord - Contents Something has something in it. - \circ a bag of clothes a bag that has clothes in it, or a bag that is full of clothes - Part and whole: One thing is part of another. - my head the head that is part of my body - the roof of a house the roof that is part of a house In some languages there is a special form of possession, termed inalienable possession.
+The following examples are different ways to indicate that my grandfather owns a house. - the house of my grandfather - my grandfather 's house - his house Possession is used in Hebrew, Greek, and English for a variety of situations.
+Here are a few common situations that it is used for. - Ownership Someone owns something. - $\,\circ\,$ The clothes of me my clothes The clothes that I own - Social Relationship Someone has some kind of social relationship with another. - $^{\circ}$ The mother of John John's mother the woman who gave birth to John, or the woman who cared for John - $\circ$ A teacher of Israel Israel's teacher a person who teaches Israel - Association A particular thing is associated with a particular person, place, or thing. - $\,\,\circ\,$ The sickness of David David's sickness the sickness that David is experiencing - $\circ$ the fear of the Lord the fear that is appropriate for a human being to have when relating to the Lord - Contents Something has something in it. - $\circ$ a bag of clothes a bag that has clothes in it, or a bag that is full of clothes - Part and whole: One thing is part of another. - my head the head that is part of my body - $^\circ$ the roof of a house the roof that is part of a house In some languages there is a special form of possession, termed inalienable possession.
 This form of possession is used for things that cannot be removed from you, as opposed to things you could lose.
 In the examples above, my head and my mother are examples of inalienable possession (at least in some languages), while my clothes or my teacher would be alienably possessed.
 What may be considered alienable vs. inalienable may differ by language.
-This page answers the question: What is possession and how can I translate phrases that show it?
-In order to understand this topic, it would be good to read:

-[[rc://en/ta/man/translate/figs-partsofspeech]] [[rc://en/ta/man/translate/figs-sentences]] Reasons This Is a Translation Issue - You (the translator) need to understand the relationship between two ideas represented by the two nouns when one is in the grammatical relationship of possessing the other. - Some languages do not use grammatical possession for all of the situations that your source text Bible might use it for.
+Reasons This Is a Translation Issue - You (the translator) need to understand the relationship between two ideas represented by the two nouns when one is in the grammatical relationship of possessing the other. - Some languages do not use grammatical possession for all of the situations that your source text Bible might use it for.
 Examples From the Bible Ownership - In the example below, the son owned the money.